Club Members. We are Family.

 Terry has a lifetime of experience working with animals -- from growing up hunting with hounds in the mountains of Washington State with his father, to raising, training and competing with American Quarter horses in reining and working cow.

-Busy with his work as the Operations Vice-President of a major national commercial construction company, Terry's main role at Red River Working Dogs is constructing the field and equipment, and supporting the team to ensure they have everything they need to train their dogs -- including a supportive, "can do" attitude and a sincere love of the dogs.
+Busy with his work as the Operations Vice-President of a major national commercial construction company, Terry's main role at Red River Working Dogs is constructing the field, equipment, and equipment shed (aka mini clubhouse where we can find a hot cup of coffee on cool mornings).
+Terry also supports the team to ensure they have everything they need to train their dogs -- including a supportive, "can do" attitude and a sincere love of the dogs.

-Always present with a sharp eye for details (something he honed in his years competing with his Quarter Horses), Terry is a great spotter and is learning the fundamentals of the sport, in anticipation of jumping in with his own dog when he retires.
+Always present with a sharp eye for details (something he honed in his years competing with his Quarter Horses and as a Green Beret in the US Army Special Forces), Terry is a great spotter and is learning the fundamentals of the sport, in anticipation of jumping in with his own dog when he retires.

 The club wouldn't be the same without his support -- and his great sense of humor and high standards for everything he does.